appfog/afdocs/add-ons/rediscloud.markdown

 ## Install Redis Cloud

-In the Add-ons tab on your app console click â€œInstallâ€ for the Redis Cloud add-on.
+In the Add-ons tab on your app console click Install for the Redis Cloud add-on.
 Thatâ€™s it!

 Once Redis Cloud has been added, you will notice a new enironment variable: `REDISCLOUD_URL` in the `Env variables` tab on your app console, containing the username, password, hostname and port of your first Redis Cloud database.